Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 **Logging the Selenese Commands**

-- Logging Selenium can be used to generate a report of all the Selenese commands in your test along with the success of failure of each.
+- Logging Selenium can be used to generate a report of all the Selenese commands in your test along with the success or failure of each.
 Logging Selenium extends the Java client driver to add this Selenense logging ability.
 Please refer to `Logging Selenium`_.